hamzabenarfa/react_interview_d-talk/README.md

 - **Tailwind CSS** for utility-first styling to ensure a responsive and visually appealing design.
 - **ShadCN** for UI components to streamline the design process.
 - **Redux** for managing the application state.
-- **React Query** for handling asynchronous data fetching and state management.

 ## Key Considerations